bluewatertracks/paper-countries/README.md

 |

 ## Pull Requests are welcome
-If you feel that you have something that could improve the component, please feel free to send a PR or create an issue with an explaination.
+If you feel that you have something that could improve the component, please feel free to send a PR or create an issue with an explanation.

 ## License